 Determination of Eligibility on National Register

-If applicant is unsure if property is listed or eligible for listing in the State Register click here for instructions on how to find State Register listing status.
+If applicant is unsure if property is listed or eligible for listing in the State Register click here to find State Register listing status.
 If the property is not listed on the State Register, applicants will have to complete a Determination of Eligibility form and submit directly to DHPA.
 Please note that Determinations of Eligibility will only be issued for individual sites; there is no provision for determinations of eligibility for historic districts for the State Register.

 - Determination of Eligibility on National Register (Form 56286)

 Indiana Code § 14-21-1-18(a) and (b) require that a certificate of approval be obtained before using state funds to alter, demolish, or remove a historic site or historic structure, if it is owned by the state or if it is listed in either the Indiana Register of Historic Sites and Structures or the National Register of Historic Places.
 The application must be submitted to the Department of Natural Resources, Division of Historic Preservation and Archaeology (DHPA).

 - Instructions for Application for Certificate of Approval (Form 52889)

 For more information on how to obtain a Determination of Eligibility or a Certificate of Approval from the Indiana Department of Natural Resources Division of Historic Preservation and Archaeology (DHPA), please contact Ashley Thomas at DHPA directly at either firstname.lastname@example.org or 317-234-7034.